-A gay couple whose emotional reaction to the announcement of the “yes” result last November went viral have wed in Brisbane.
+A gay couple whose emotional reaction to the announcement of the “yes” result last November went viral online have wed in Brisbane.

 Brad Harker and Scott D’Amico (pictured) were among those gathered in Queens Park to hear the result announced on November 15.